Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Method

-This approximation gives us an intuition on sequential sampling of $\xcond$ and $\xtgt$ from the target distribution.

-{\it Sampling $\xcond$}: Theoretically speaking, we need to sample it from $p(\xcond|V, C_1, C_2)$.
-However, obtaining $C_2$ before sampling $\xcond$ may not be feasible because, in practice, $C_2$ could be specified by a user after $\xcond$ is generated.
-Therefore, we dropped $C_2$ through the approximation, which leads to $p(\xcond|V, C_1)$.
-Sampling from this distribution is common with a standard text-conditional video-to-audio synthesis; thus, we can conduct it with existing video-to-audio models.

-{\it Sampling $\xtgt$}: As we can expect that $\xcond$ contains all the information of $C_1$, meaning that it is a sufficient statistic, the distribution of $\xtgt$ becomes $p(\xtgt | V, C_2, \xcond)$.
+We are interested in iteratively generating complementary audio that complements previously generated audio.
+Let $\xcond$ be the audio generated at the previous step, $\xtgt$ be the target audio to be generated at this step, $C_2$ be the text prompt that specifies the sound event for $\xtgt$ missed by $\xcond$, and $V$ be the input video.
+Our goal is to sample $\xtgt$ from $p\brc*{\xtgt \middle| V, C_2, \xcond}$ so that $\xtgt$ corresponds to the concept described by $C_2$, semantically and temporally aligns with $V$, and does not contain duplicated audio present in $\xcond$.

 From a straightforward standpoint, learning to generate samples from this distribution would require tuples of $(\xtgt, V, C_2, \xcond)$ as training data.
-Unfortunately, constructing such data from a video is a challenging task called visually-guided audio source separation~\citep{owens2018audio,zhu2020visually,song2023visually}, and thus we cannot expect high-quality training datasets.
-Instead, we propose a new training framework to eliminate the necessity of such specialized data.
+Unfortunately, constructing such data from video is a challenging task known as visually-guided audio source separation~\cite{owens2018audio,zhu2020visually,song2023visually}, and thus, we cannot expect high-quality training datasets.
+Instead, we propose an alternative training framework that eliminates the need for such specialized data.

-Note that this setup can be applied even when there are three or more sound events.
-When generating the $k$-th audio track, we can set the mix of the previously generated $(k-1)$ audio tracks as $\xcond$, and use it to sample $\xtgt$.
+Note that this processing can be applied to the following generation step without loss of generality.
+In the $k$-th generation step, we can set the mix of the previously generated $(k-1)$ audios as $\xcond$, and use it to sample $\xtgt$.
 Please refer to Section \ref{sec:evaluation_setup} for more details of this procedure.